gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Not exactly," she admitted.
-"But she said I could play with you and you weren't home so the only way I could do that was to come and find you and I figured this would be the best place to look and---"
+"But she said I could play with you and you weren't home so the only way I could do that was to come and find you and I figured this would be the best place to look and—"

 "Aright!"
 Maddy snapped.
 "We're both gonna be in trouble if mama thinks I let you wander off.